signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 ## Contextual Importers and Exporters: the Factories.

-Nothing prevents contextual serializes/deserializers to be implemented that more complex protocols.
+Nothing prevents contextual serializes/deserializers to be implemented with more complex protocols.
 Specific stores of serializes/deserializers are bound to the target/receiver "Party" of the exchanged data, for instance:
 - A protocol that supports a kind of Dictionary-based compression.
 - A protocol that can benefit or requires the knowledge of the model of the IPoco types before deserializing (optimized binary